pires/kubernetes-elasticsearch-cluster/README.md

 [Elasticsearch best-practices recommend to separate nodes in three roles](https://www.elastic.co/guide/en/elasticsearch/reference/6.2/modules-node.html):

 * `Master` nodes - intended for clustering management only, no data, no HTTP API
-* `Client` nodes - intended for client usage, no data, with HTTP API
+* `Data` nodes - intended for client usage and data
-* `Data` nodes - intended for storing and indexing data, no HTTP API
+* `Ingest` nodes - intended for document pre-processing during ingestion

-Given this, I'm going to demonstrate how to provision a production grade scenario consisting of 3 master, 2 client and 2 data nodes.
+Given this, I'm going to demonstrate how to provision a production grade scenario consisting of 3 master, 2 data and 2 ingest nodes.

 <a id="important-notes">